How hard is the real estate test?

 So, the final answer to your question: Is the real estate test hard?
 Well, the real estate exam is undoubtedly challenging, but it’s manageable.
 With proper preparation, dedication, and a clear study plan, you can increase your chances of passing on the first attempt.

-If you are ready to start studying for your test, then the team at Lexawise can help.
-Whether you need to examine the national part of the test or one or more of the state-specific portions, we can provide practice exams to fit your needs.
-Check out our free real estate exam practice to get started on studying for your real estate license today!
+If you are ready to start studying for your test, the team at Lexawise can help.
+Whether you need to examine the national part of the test or one or more of the state-specific portions, we can provide practice exams calibrated to your state’s actual difficulty.
+Arkansas has one of the more accessible exams — 60 hours of pre-licensing and a straightforward question format.
+Maine requires the same hours but calls its entry-level license ‘sales agent’ and tests Maine-specific shoreline and waterfront property law that other states don’t cover.
+Whether your state leans easier (Arkansas) or harder (Maine), the prep should match.
+Try our free real estate practice exam and get started today.

 Pass Your Real Estate Exam with Ease!